 - Soft stairs like these are great for little ones to practice crawling and climbing up and can be part of playroom obstacle course!

-- If you do not have stair case in home, can practice with two step stools placed back to back!
+- If you do not have stairs at home, can practice with two step stools placed back to back!

-- Stepping up and down from curbs as they will encounter this in their daily lives.
+- Stepping up and down from curbs in the neighborhood.

-- Practicing stairs in the community (e.g at playground, library, shopping center, restaurants, friend’s houses!) will help generalize skill across different settings!
+- Practicing stairs in the community (playground, library, shopping center, restaurants, and friend’s houses) will help generalize skill across different settings!

 Learn more about Dinosaur Physical Therapy!